samuelcg20/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Quick CLI Tutorial

-- Click the command input box (top of the UI), type a command exactly as shown (prefixes like `n/`, `p/`, `e/`, `y/`, `r/`, `d/`, `v/` are required), then press Enter.
+- Click the command input box (top of the UI), type a command exactly as shown (prefixes like `n/`, `p/`, `e/`, `y/`, `r/`, `d/`, `v/` are required), then press **Enter**.
 - Typical response types:
-- Success message with brief summary (e.g., “New event added: …”).
+    - **Success message** with brief summary (e.g., “New event added: …”).
-- List output after `list` or `find` showing matching member/event entries.
+    - **List output** after `list` or `find`, showing matching member or event entries.
-- Error message beginning with “Invalid command format!” or a validation message — read it carefully and retry.
+    - **Error message** beginning with “Invalid command format!” or a validation message — read it carefully and retry.

 - Example sequence:
     1. `add member n/John Doe p/98765432 e/johndoe@u.nus.edu y/1 r/President`
         - Expected output: “New person added: John Doe …”
     2. `list member`
         - Expected output: member list including “John Doe”.
     3. `find event n/Welcome`
         - Expected output: a filtered event list containing events with “Welcome” in the name.

-5. Type your command in the command box and press Enter to execute it.
+5. Type your command in the command box and press **Enter** to execute it.
    Some example commands you can try:

-- `help` : Shows the help window that provides a link to the User Guide, as well as an optional guided tour of the CLI interface.
+    * `help` : Shows the help window that provides a link to the User Guide, as well as an optional guided tour.
-- `list member` : Lists all members.
+    * `list member` : Lists all members.
-- `list event` : Lists all events.
+    * `list event` : Lists all events.
-- `add member n/John Doe p/98765432 e/johndoe@u.nus.edu y/1 r/President` : Adds a member named John Doe.
+    * `add member n/John Doe p/98765432 e/johndoe@u.nus.edu y/1 r/President` : Adds a member named John Doe.
-- `add event n/Welcome Tea d/2025-09-01T18:00 l/COM1-01-02` : Adds an event.
+    * `add event n/Welcome Tea d/2025-09-01T18:00 l/COM1-01-02` : Adds an event.
-- `delete member 3` : Deletes the 3rd member shown in the current list.
+    * `delete member 3` : Deletes the 3rd member shown in the current list.
-- `clear event` : Deletes all events.
+    * `clear event` : Deletes all events.
-- `exit` : Exits the app.
+    * `exit` : Exits the app.